bjornmeansbear/lectureScripts/WhatIsSGD.md

 7. The Architecture of Happiness, by Alain de Botton.
 Pantheon; 1st edition (October 3, 2006).
 ISBN: 978-0375424434.
 8. The Total Beauty of Sustainable Products, by Edwin Datschefksi.
 Rotovision (May 2001).
 ISBN: 978-2880465452
 9. The Timeless Way of Building, Christopher Alexander.
 Oxford University Press (1979).
 ISBN: 978-0195024029

+->->->->->

+Other bits and pieces:

+Graphic Design is different than other design disciplines in that so much of the work is ephemeral (printed stuff with short life spans or purely digital).

+“how might graphic design be more sustainable in its form, processes, and ideals, not solely materials.”

+In car and building design choices made regarding fuel efficiency or energy usage have drastic impact on aesthetics.
+Certain shapes, materials, solutions, etc. must be chosen or omitted.
+What are graphic design’s corollaries?
+Should one look for the most energy efficient presses?
+The most energy efficient printing processes?
+What effect does that have on the look or feel of a poster?
+A passive home achieves the same outcomes — walls, roof, kitchen, shelter, storage, sleeping areas, etc. — as a regular home, with similar references (people seeing a picture will know it’s a “house”), but will be more sustainable and have a look and feel in alignment with its ideals.
+What is the “sustainable” equivalent of say a magazine or advertisement???
+Will graphic design look “different” when made by people in a mindset affected by pondering these things?

+To make books we fell trees.
+To make an omelette break eggs.
+To power our cities and homes we level mountains.
+Each act of creation is also an act of destruction.
+Is this just entropy playing its role — that there is just only so much matter and energy?
+Or is there something special about how humans unmake the world around them in the process of societal “progress?”
+Does sustainable design honestly acknowledge this make/unmake duality?
+Does sustainability require minimizing the described unmaking?
+Can newer and more plentiful objects exist without unmaking everything around us?

+Each of us has the faculties to be critical.
+Every time you use something and are vexed by failure or complication, try to voice the cause of the problem, at least internally.
+Conversely, when you find a tool or interaction painless and utterly intuitive try to figure out what might have transpired to make the transaction so easy.
+We must better understand all that is around us, and help each other to always improve.
+Too much is done without proper consideration.
+We are all critics.

+Design relativity: Most graphic design solutions are relative: Ten graphic designers given the same request will come up with ten different solutions.
+Some might be “better” than others, but if the designers are sufficiently skilled, they will all be workable, usable solutions.
+Let’s presume this is a logo for something — maybe a bakery — each designer is likely to pick a different typeface or a different play on a loaf of bread or oven or wheat stalk to use.
+There isn’t a “right” answer.
+I find something frustrating about this.
+This makes me feel like what I do is magical, yet meaningless.
+It’s all relative — a different point of view yields a different outcome, yet we have no “speed of light” against which to measure or compare aesthetics.
+What I see in my mind when I hear a client say they want “simple and professional” solutions is likely to be different than that of another designer.
+On the one hand this is great — freedom and individuality really can reign.
+On another, it proves that most of the job of a designer is subjective and meaningless.
+Style is an irrelevant concern.
+If ten different people can come to ten different aesthetic conclusions for a single “problem” that doesn’t seem to me to say “there is definitive evidence that this solution matters…” I might pick one typeface, my friend Tony another, my friend Kim another, and my friend Amanda yet another.
+Any of the four could be made into a more than acceptable, simple, professional solution.
+This begins to seem to me arbitrary decision.
+Another 100 typefaces or symbols can be seemingly randomly chosen and still made to work.
+How does this show that what I do actually matters?
+When all choices are arbitrary, then how do you make a choice?

+Waste = Food: As a premise, "Waste = Food" has been most contemporaneously popularized through _Cradle to Cradle_.[^c2c] Michael Braungart and William McDonough want us to understand that our concept of waste is incorrect; we have a problematic relationship with waste.
+Nature produces no waste; outputs from one system are always inputs for another.
+Our current design and consumer cultures do not operate in this way.
+Karrie Jacobs points this out quite bluntly in her essay _Disposability, Graphic Design, Style, and Waste_: designers make garbage.
+Waste is just what we make -- our inputs have only one output, trash!
+And trash must be sent away; not used for making more design.
+Maybe we can change that.